erinrwhite/jadeite/_posts/2025-04-12-initial-post.md

 title: "Initial post"
 ---
 # Initial postssss
-This is the first post!
+This is the first post with Obsidian and Jekyll!